hyperledgendary/hyperledgendary.github.io/docs/goodpractise/nodejs_building_limited_access.md

   "dist-url": "node-v8.17.0-headers.tar.gz"
 ```

-> Recommendation #5 : Check the version of node and download a local copy of the node.js headers
+> **Recommendation #6 : Check the version of node and download a local copy of the node.js headers**

 When the module is then rebuilt the local copy of the headers will be used, there is no interent access.
 It is likely there will be failed internet access in an attempt to download the prebuilt library, but from the installation perspective, everything will proceed.